PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-10 00:34:30
+Last updated: 2024-04-10 00:35:03
-Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar